 We break out the results of our matching into four confidence levels.
 (Exact, Fair, Uncertain, Failed)

 We provide recommendations on how to improve your data to ensure the best routing in CoPilot.

-If you are using the Account Manager, you can submit your request for a FastPass Analysis directly to our Support team at firstname.lastname@example.org.
+If you are using Account Manager, you can submit your request for a FastPass Analysis directly to our Support team at firstname.lastname@example.org.

-Otherwise, contact your Trimble MAPS sales rep or the telematics provider who sold you CoPilot and let them know you would like a FastPass Analysis.
-You will need to provide the .CSV file of your customer master, store, DC, or company approved fuel stop data.
+Otherwise, contact your Trimble Maps sales rep or the telematics provider who sold you CoPilot and let them know you would like a FastPass Analysis.
+You will need to provide the .csv file of your customer master, store, DC, or company approved fuel stop data.
 Read below about how to format these files.

-If you would like to submit a file of your company and customer locations for FastPass Analysis, it should be saved as a .CSV (Comma Delimited) file.
+If you would like to submit a file of your company and customer locations for FastPass Analysis, it should be saved as a .csv (Comma Delimited) file.

-Saving Your Spreadsheet as a .CSV
+Saving your spreadsheet as a .csv

 - Open your file in your spreadsheet program.